-Need More Proof?
+Need More Proof that Money Can’t Buy Happiness?
 Look at Celebrities and Other Powerful Figures

 If money could buy happiness, then you wouldn’t see so many families of wealthy, famous people broken apart in awful divorces and fights.
 In those situations, you’d probably find that most of those situations arise from money becoming more important than the people in the relationships.

 If people fought as hard for their families as they do in court for their money and possessions, you’d probably see a lot more happiness in the higher income celebrities and power-figures.